programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 * Line 1 calls the `folium.Choropleth()` method and line 12 adds it to the map object initalized earlier.
 The method plots a GeoJSON overlay on the basemap.
 * Line 2 (`geo_data=`) identifies the GeoJSON source of the geographic geometries to be plotted.
 This is the `counties` dataframe downloaded from the US Census bureau.
 * Line 3 (`data=`) identifies the source of the data to be analyzed and plotted.
 This is the `map_df` dataframe created from the fatal force dataframe (`ff_df`).
 * Line 4 (`key_on=`) identifies the field in the GeoJSON data that will be bound (or linked) to the data from the `map_df`.
-As noted earlier, Folium needs to have a column in common between our dataframes.
+As noted earlier, Folium needs to have a column in common between dataframes.
 In this case, it will be the `FIPS` column.
 * Line 5 is required because the data source is a dataframe.
 The `data=` parameter tells Folium which columns in the DF to use.
   * The first list element is the variable that will be matched with the `key_on=` value.
   * The second element is the variable with the values to be used to draw the choropleth map's colors.